Dogs playfully bite each other.

 Nibbling on your blanket can be the way your dog releases its stress.

 Do notice if your pet friend is stressed or not.
-You will see that your dog spends a lot of time sleeping, constant pacing, and yawning.
+You will see that your dog spends a lot of time sleeping, constantly pacing, and yawning.

 Reducing stress on your dog is the best way to deal with this.

 You should help release the stress of your dog.
 Offer him other chewing pillows rather than your blanket.